 Once children reach the age where daycare or after-school programs seem like “kid stuff,” it becomes harder to provide the structure and supervision they need.
 Some communities offer a wealth of programs after school and in the summer, while other communities have little available.
 This is the time when many parents consider leaving their children in self-care for part or all of the workday.

-Monitor with the Help of Others
+Monitor with the help of others

 “It takes a village to raise a child.”

 Monitoring by neighbors and other adults is also effective in preventing negative behaviors.
 The positive involvement of other adults is a key factor in the healthy development of young people.
 As children develop, they become more influenced by what other children are doing.
 They need to know the boundaries and expectations involved in getting along with and playing with others.
 They need neighbors who keep an eye out for them and reinforce healthy boundaries.
 Talk to your neighbors about what you expect of your child and their friends (when at your home) and ask for help in reinforcing them.
-Organize or become involved in parent groups to support and agree on limits for all of your children.
+Organize or become involved in parent groups to support and agree on limits for your children.
 This minimizes the effect of that familiar cry, “but all the kids are doing it!"

 Monitoring by parents, neighbors and the community is an important part of raising healthy and responsible young people.